2021 MARKET DISRUPTORS EDITION

 Here are some key performance metrics you will want to track to measure the success of your site:

 - Unique visitors – how many unique people come to your site over time.
-The goal is to get this trending You can also correlate events – such as a sales promotion, marketing campaign, or media coverage – with spikes in traffic.
+The goal is to get this trending up.
+You can also correlate events – such as a sales promotion, marketing campaign, or media coverage – with spikes in traffic.

 - Pages per session – the average number of pages people look at during a single session on your site.
 Ideally, more page views equate to better engagement.